Sash Thoughts: Threadripper 2950X, Is it time to retire? (Update with 3900XT results).

 Paint Dot Net Mandelbrot Fractal 16K Render: 1 minutes, 22 seconds

-Uh, so funnily enough the Zen2 CPU here is slower than both the 2950X and teh 5800X in the 7Zip compression in my use, and the studio lego ship, though the latter it comes very close to the 5800X (50% more threads though).
+Uh, so funnily enough the Zen2 CPU here is slower than the 5800X in the 7Zip compression in my use but faster than the 2950X, and the studio lego ship, though the latter it comes very close to the 5800X (50% more threads though).
 The CPU was running at around 4.1 GHz all core in 7Zip and 3.9-4.2 GHz all core in Studio renderer.
 It actually dipped to lower clocks than the 2950X (which was locked to 4 GHz on all sixteen cores manually) due to the power limit.
 The IPC advantage and beefier L3 couldn't overcome running at 100 MHz lower speed and having 8 less threads.
 Still, a manually tuned 3900XT would likely beat out the 2950X here, but I do not have a heatsink/cooler big enough for it at the moment, so maybe I can mess with that later.

 Single-threaded compression and Zen2's apparent lack of hitting peak turbo.